vlingo/xoom-examples/vlingo-http-frontservice/DEPLOY.md

 The first we need to do is to generate a docker image and push it to any registry.
 We will use the [DockerHub](https://hub.docker.com) registry for the example.

+> You can use any Docker Registry that you want, either DockerHub, any private Docker Registry or GCR.
+If you want more information of how to deploy from any of this registries you should check this [link](https://docs.cloudfoundry.org/devguide/deploy-apps/push-docker.html)

 #### Docker Image Publish
 There are three steps to publish a Docker Image to DockerHub: